-Following Remarks 3.3 and 4.3 and the observation (26), the is no mass balance during the DD iterations with Robin transmission conditions.
-In order to restore it, a possible solution would be to use a balancing DD method like those in [12, 34, 35], where one solves a coarse-grid problem with one unknown in each subdomain.
+Following Remarks 3.3 and 4.3 and the observation (5.5), mass balance is not preserved during the DD iterations with Robin transmission conditions.
+In order to restore it, a possible solution would be to use a balancing DD method like those in [12, 35, 36], where one solves a coarse-grid problem with one unknown in each subdomain.
 This allows to obtain the balancing in each subdomain.
 We choose, however, to adopt here a new method that we find simple.
 It makes the connection between subdomains in order to rebalance the flux independently of the number of subdomains, and can also be applied in the case where at least one subdomain does not touch the boundary.
-We will more precisely define one correction per interface $\Gamma{i,j}$ to the averaged flux $\{\!\!\{\mathbf{u}h^k \cdot \mathbf{n}e\}\!\!\}$, plus some boundary corrections, through a simple coarse balancing problem.
+We will more precisely define one correction per interface $\Gamma{i,j}$ to the averaged flux $\{\mathbf{u}h^k \cdot \mathbf{n}e\}$, plus some boundary corrections, through a simple coarse balancing problem.
 This will lead to Neumann conditions that are in equilibrium with the prescribed source term.